 The Student Assembly is charged with examining matters of interest to the undergraduate student community, and making proposals to the appropriate officers or decision-making bodies of the University.

-Video and transcripts from the Cornell Campus Reopening Town Hall, hosted by the Office of Student Government Relations, on July 13, 2020.
+Video and transcripts various Town Halls hosted by the Office of Student Government Relations, an external committee of the Student Assembly.

 Meet the LeadershipView All Members